-You and your family may be eligible for support from social services - call the Early Help Team 0118 937 6545 to ask for a Young Carers Assessment.
+You and your family may be eligible for support from social services - call the Children's Single Point of Access 0118 937 6545 to ask for a Young Carers Assessment.

 This involves talking to you, your parents (and anyone else you want to be involved) to understand your situation.

 Your assessment will:

 - look at the impact your responsibilities have on your education, training and leisure opportunities

 - decide whether it is appropriate for you to continue providing this care